google/data-layer-helper/README.md

 ```
 ## The Abstract Data Model
 As mentioned above, the abstract data model is an internal representation, which holds
-the most recent value for all keys that have been set by a `dataLayer` message.
+the most recent value for all keys that have been set by a data layer message.
 This
-means that as each message is pushed onto the , the abstract data model must
+means that as each message is pushed onto the data layer, the abstract data model must
-`dataLayer`
 be updated.
 The helper library does this using a well-defined process.

 As each message is processed, its key/value pairs will be added to the abstract data